neoforged/.github/primers/1.22/index.md

 - `net.minecraft.server.dedicated.DedicatedServerProperties#managementServerAllowedOrigins` - The origins a request from the management server can come from.
 - `net.minecraft.server.jsonrpc.OutgoingRpcMethods#SERVER_ACTIVITY_OCCURRED` - A request made from the minecraft server about server activity occurring.
 - `net.minecraft.server.jsonrpc.api.Schema`
+    - `BOOL_OR_INT_SCHEMA` - A schema for a field that can be either a boolean or integer.
     - `typedCodec` - Returns the codec for the schema.
     - `info` - Returns a copy of the schema.
 - `net.minecraft.server.level`
     - `ChunkMap#getChunkDataFixContextTag` - Returns the datafix tag for the chunk data.
+    - `ServerLevel`
-    - `ServerLevel#getDayCount` - Gets the number of days that has passed.
+        - `getDayCount` - Gets the number of days that has passed.
+        - `canSpreadFireAround` - Whether fire can spread at the given block position.
 - `net.minecraft.server.network`
     - `EventLoopGroupHolder` - A holder for managing the event loop and channels for communicating with some end, whether local or socket-based.
     - `ServerGamePacketListenerImpl#resetFlyingTicks` - Resets how long the player has been flying.